dotlang/language/README.md

 - Example: sorting a mix of objects: `func compare(a:object, b:object)` and `func compare(a: Record, b:Record)`;
 - Example: Collission checking: `func check(a:S, b:T)...` and `func check(a: Asteroid, b: Earth)...`
 Then we can define an array of objects and in a loop, check for collissions.
-- So when there is a call `f(a,b,c)` compiler will look for a function `f` with three input arguments.
-If there are multiple functions, below 3 rules will be used.
 - Visible type (or static type), is the type of the variable which can be seen in the source code.
 Actual type or dynamic type, is it's type at runtime.
 For example:
-`func create(x:type)->Shape { if ( type == 1 ) return Circle{} else return Square{}`
+`func create(x:type)->Shape { if ( type == 1 ) return Circle{}; else return Square{}; }`
 Then `var x: Shape = create(y);` static type of `x` is Shape because it's output of `create` but it's dynamic type can be either `Circle` or `Square`.
 - Note that if A inherits from B, upon changes in variables of type A, constraints for both child and parent type will be called.
-- Multiple dispatch: When a function like `paint` is called which has a number of implementations, the exact function that needs to be called will be determined using below rules:
+- When there is a function call `f(a,b,c)` compiler will look for a function `f` with three input arguments.
+If there are multiple function candidates, below 3 rules will be used:
 1. single match: if we have only one candidate function (based on name/number of inputs), then there is a match.
 2. dynamic match: if we have a function with all types matching runtime type of variables, there is a mtch.
 Note that in this case, primitive types have same static and dynamic type.
 3. static match: we reserve the worst case for call which is determined at compile time: the function that matches static types.
-Note that this binding is for an explicit function call. when we assign a variable to a value and value is a function, the actual function to be used, is determined at compile time according to static type. so `var x = paint` where type of x is `func(Circle, Color)` will find a paint function body with matching input. you cannot have x of type `func(Shape, Color)` and assign a value to it and expect it to do dynamic dispatch when called at runtime. there is a work-around which involves assigning a lambda to the variable which calls the function by name and passes inputs. in that case, invocation will include a dynamic dispatch.
+Note that this binding is for an explicit function call. when we assign function to a variable, the actual function to be used, is determined at compile time according to static type. so `var x = paint` where type of x is `func(Circle, Color)` will find a paint function body with matching input. you cannot have x of type `func(Shape, Color)` and assign a value to it and expect it to do dynamic dispatch when called at runtime.
+There is a work-around which involves assigning a lambda to the variable which calls the function by name and passes inputs. in that case, invocation will include a dynamic dispatch.
 So if we have this:
 `func paint(o: Square, c: SolidColor)`
 `type Shape := struct { name: string; }`